TranslucentComputing/webinar-slack-bot/README.md

-# webinar-slack-bot
+# Slack Bot application build for Kubernetes using DevSpace

-Slack Bot application build for Kubernetes using DevSpace
+Hi.